 A: A variety of synthetic or natural fly tying materials can be used.
 A tip to get maximum action out of the fly is to use materials that are dense enough to force the water to flow around the head of the fly versus through the material.
 When wrapping or tying in your materials, pack it as tightly as possible.
 The best synthetic material to use is undoubtedly Chocklett's Body Wrap (by Hareline Dubbin) which has been specifically made for tying with the Articulated Fish Spine.
 For tying smaller streamers use Frizzle Chenille (by Hareline Dubbin) which produces wonderful flies!
 For natural materials, any inexpensive hen feathers can be used to tie wonderful "feathered" Game Changer-style flies which are ultra-light and highly articulated!

-Game Changer Chenille is ideal for tying small size Game Changers (typically between 2 to 4 inches long).
+Game Changer Chenille is ideal for tying small-to-medium size Game Changers (typically between 3 to 4 inches long).

 Tip from Blane: